Golgautier/nke-labs/03_Nutanix_karbon_plugin/readme.md

    <details>
    <summary>Answer</summary>

-   > 1. Look at the installation options on the github repo, and choose the prefered one
+   > 1. Look at the installation options on the github repo, and choose the preferred one
    > 1. Install the plugin.
 For example `brew install nutanix/tap/kubectl-karbon`

    </details><br>